Tag Archives: AltLaw

 Scalability for dummies like me

 Alex Barrera wrote a nice little article about why “scalability issues” can prevent any visible progress on a web project for months at a time: Scalability Issues for Dummies.
-I’ve been in this position — no visible progress while redesigning … Continue reading
+I’ve been in this position — no visible progress while redesigning a back-end — with AltLaw several times now.
+I’m contemplating yet another redesign right now,… Continue reading Scalability for dummies like me

 Big & Small at the same time

 I haven’t posted in a while — look for more later this summer.
-But in the mean time, I have a question: How do you structure data such that you can efficiently manipulate it on both a large scale and … Continue reading
+But in the mean time, I have a question: How do you structure data such that you can efficiently manipulate it on both a large scale and a small scale at the same time?
+By large scale, I mean applying a transformation… Continue reading Big & Small at the same time

 Hadoop Meetup 2/10